Contributors: Victoria Grainger, Founder, Wellness Works Canada

 Occupational Health and Safety is evolving.
 Legislation is changing.
-Employers understand that employee well-being is a strategic imperative for organizational performance.
+Employers understand that employee well-being is a strategic imperative for organizational performance, let alone a good risk management strategy in the midst of the global war on talent.
 But how can employers meet changing legislative requirements while supporting employee well-being holistically to reap the gains without investing considerable resources?

 It doesn’t need to be complicated.
 By meeting OHS requirements for a joint work-site health and safety (JWHS) committee (s) – you already have a system in place to support employee health and well-being in a proactive manner to reap the dividends in employee engagement and performance.
 These committees can be a key mechanism to get you where you need to be without investing in considerable resources for a new well-being strategy, a psychological health and safety strategy and an occupational health and safety strategy.
 Here’s how: